knifecake/interwebs/_posts/2015-06-23-handling-a-life-of-photos.md

+---
+layout: post
---- layout: post title: Handling a life of photos ---
+title: Handling a life of photos
+abstract: >
+  Today I will try to explain how I store all the photos I take in a way that looks sustainable and practical to me.
+I try to save as much space as possible without compromising quality and at the same time I try not to spend a lot of time organizing photos so that I do something else.
+---

+### Update
-**Update:** I recently read [this great article](http://paulstamatiou.com/storage-for-photographers-part-2/ "An article about professional photo storage") about how a professional photographer handles his gigabytes of photos properly.
+I recently read [this great
+article](http://paulstamatiou.com/storage-for-photographers-part-2/ "An article
+about professional photo storage") about how a professional photographer handles his gigabytes of photos properly.
 However, I still prefer my aproach, as I don't